testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#advanced, #strategic, #draft`

 :white_check_mark:  **Do:** Fake a connection/subscription error and ensure that the client retries and finally if things don't get better it crashes.
 This specific failure is outstanding - If the code crashes at this phase, the process won't consume any message and do nothing.
-You just got a zombie process.
-This is sad
+You just got a zombie process, sad.
+Alternativelly, should the process crashes after few retries, it will increase the chances of the monitoring system realizing the anomaly.
+Some runtime infrastructure relocate failing processes to different machines or zones which might auto-heal the

 Test that errors on the initial phase where the connection is being made are handled correctly, otherwise you be left with a zombie process that does nothing.
 For example,...